 Pre-Pectoral Tissue Expander Breast Reconstruction

 Recent advances in technique have allowed for the placement of tissue expanders above the chest muscle, directly under the skin, in some patients.
 This reduces discomfort after surgery because the muscle is not lifted or cut to accommodate holding the tissue expander, and can avoid deformity of the breast reconstruction when the chest muscle is flexed.
 Not all patients are candidates for this type of reconstruction.

 Flap techniques use a woman’s own tissue (muscle, fat, and skin) to create or cover the breast mound.
 Most often, tissue is taken from the back (Latissimus flap) or the abdomen (TRAM flap, DIEP flap).
+In the case that reconstruction is only needed for one breast, a woman may also wish to have a surgical procedure so that the unaffected breast will more closely match the reconstructed breast.
+This can be done at the time of mastectomy or later, depending on your preference for symmetry.

-- TRAM flap reconstruction uses skin, fat, and possibly muscle between the navel and pelvic bone to replace the removed breast.
-The result is a flatter stomach and a breast mound reconstruction made of your own tissue.
-This flap may remain attached to the original blood supply and tunneled up to the breast, or it can be completely detached from the abdomen.
-Microsurgery is often used to help in the movement of tissue from the abdomen to the chest if the tissue is disconnected from the body during surgery.
+- Microsurgery is often used to help in the movement of tissue from the abdomen to the chest if the tissue is disconnected from the body during surgery.
 These flaps are called “free flaps”.
 Depending on the anatomy of the blood vessels to the tissue, varying portions of the abdominal muscles may also be harvested.
 If no muscle is taken from the abdomen, this is called a “DIEP” flap or “SIEA” flap.
-Each technique results in a hip to hip scar near the underwear line that will fade over time.
+Each technique results in a hip-to-hip scar near the underwear line that will fade over time.

 - Latissimus flap reconstruction utilizes skin and muscle from the back which is tunneled just under the skin to the reconstructed breast.
 The flap stays connected to its donor site, leaving blood supply intact.
 Because the back has less fatty tissue than the abdomen, an implant is generally necessary to achieve the desired breast size.